yokoffing/Betterfox/README.md

 about:config tweaks to enhance [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/ "Firefox Homepage").
 Files are updated as needed for your [user.js](http://kb.mozillazine.org/User.js_file).

+## Who is this setup for?
+**If you want a secure, blazing fast browsing experience, and don't want to deal with breakage, this setup is for you.** The objective is to make the defaults sufficient enough for the average privacy-minded user, but remain trouble-free enough that my grandmother could use it. <strike>(That puts a whole new twist on being a foxy grandma!)</strike> Edit: Sorry for the dad joke 😓

 ## Simple goals
 1) **Minimalism:** get what isn't needed out of the way
 2) **Efficiency:** unleash Firefox's ability to be fast and performant